community

 If a cat is taken to the animal shelter, there will be a fee to organise its release.
 Fees depend on whether the cat was registered or desexed when it was found.

-Pet cats that are allowed to roam and hunt can kill 186 animals (mammals, birds and reptiles) each year, 115 native species.
-Farm cats or 'working cats' are at increased risk of becoming stray or feral if not confined under the 24-hour cat curfew.
+There is no evidence that cats effectively control rats and mice.
+Cats that hunt also kill native animals, impacting local biodiversity.
+Protecting biodiversity in Wellington Shire is a key outcome of the 24-hour cat curfew.
+Pet cats that roam and hunt can kill up to 186 animals each year, including 115 native species.
+'Working cats' are at increased risk of becoming stray or feral if not confined under the 24-hour cat curfew.

 Learn more about the 3 types of cats